-• English as a Second Language: As the demands of ESL grow, our teachers have been enthusiastically pursuing seminars, courses, and workshops that aid them in improving instruction.
-Open to students in need of English as a Second Language support.
-See Ms. Nagy and Ms. Tubiello for more information.
+* English as a Second Language: As the demands of ESL grow, our teachers have been enthusiastically pursuing seminars, courses, and workshops that foster on-going creative instruction.
+Open to students in need of ELL support.
+See Ms. Nagy and Mrs. Schumacher for more information.